jeancahu/firmadigital/README.md

 - This repository **does NOT include, distribute, store, or contain ANY binary file, code fragment, component, library, documentation, or intellectual property** from the Agente GAUDI software or the BCCR.
 - All required installation files (including the official `.deb` package) must be downloaded **directly** from the official BCCR or FirmaDigital sources by the user.
 - The use of Agente GAUDI is strictly subject to the **End-User License Agreement (EULA)** issued by the BCCR.
-- This repository does **not** modify, alter, patch, reverse engineer, adapt, repackage, or otherwise manipulate the official software.
+- This repository does **not** modify, alter, patch, reverse engineer, adapt, or otherwise manipulate the official software.
 - The provided script/PKGBUILD is an *optional technical helper only*.
 Using it does **not** exempt the user from reading, accepting, and fully complying with the official license agreement of Agente GAUDI **before installing or using it**.
 - The repository author assumes **no responsibility** for improper use, license violation, direct or indirect damages, legal consequences, or any misuse of the software.